 To change the design of your site title, like its font, color, size, or position, use Site Styles.
 Styling the site title is only available on desktop.

 Squarespace doesn't have a built-in option for directing a site title to a different page other than your homepage.
 However, you can accomplish this with some custom code.
-This topic has come up in our Answers forum, and you can view this post for more information and sample code.
+This topic has come up in the Squarespace Forum, and you can view this post for more information and sample code.
 Note that this is an advanced modification that falls outside the scope of Squarespace support.

 Avoid using angle brackets around your title text, like this: My <website>.
 Angle brackets used this way may make parts of your title invisible or cause other issues, as text placed in angle brackets renders as code.